11 FAQs About Melanoma Treatment

 of this information is governed by the Healthgrades User Agreement.

-- Melanoma Skin Cancer Treating by Stage.
-American Cancer Society. http://www.cancer.org/cancer/skincancer-melanoma/detailedguide/melanoma-skin-cancer-treating-by-stag...
+- Treatment of Melanoma Skin Cancer, by Stage.
+American Cancer Society. https://www.cancer.org/cancer/melanoma-skin-cancer/treating/by-stage.html

-- Melanoma Skin Cancer Treatment.
-American Cancer Society. http://www.cancer.org/cancer/skincancer-melanoma/detailedguide/melanoma-skin-cancer-treating-general...
+- Treating Melanoma Skin Cancer.
+American Cancer Society. https://www.cancer.org/cancer/melanoma-skin-cancer/treating.html

 - Moh’s Surgery.
 Mayo Clinic. http://www.mayoclinic.org/tests-procedures/mohs-surgery/basics/definition/PRC-20014261